 One of my most consistent resume themes is that your resume must show your accomplishments.
 Logical — but where do you find your achievements to put on your resume?

 This is a big deal to a lot of people.
 Defining an accomplishment is one thing.
 What happens, though, is once you define an accomplishment, you are suddenly confronted with where you are going to find the results you think you had?
-Once you recognize that great accomplishments mean showing your measurable results, you need to find the measurable results.
+Once you recognize that great achievements mean showing your measurable results, you need to find the measurable results.

 For a lot of people, knowing where to find measurable results is a big stumbling block to building out an awesome resume.

 It’s hard.
-So let’s help make this easy.
+So let’s make this easy.
 Let’s go through the five places to grab those results your resume needs.

-Most companies have some sort of goal setting for you as part of your performance review.
+Most companies have some sort of goal setting as part of your performance review.
 Sometimes they are SMART goals; sometimes they are not.
 There are team goals, individual goals, poorly written goals, goals that are not measurable, goals that are awesome and even Wildly Important Goals.

 Yeah, I know, a lot of these goals can be pretty stupid — they are corporate goals that don’t match what you do on your job but cascade to you anyway.
 They are goals that talk about all the external activities you might need to do, but have nothing to do with business results.

 Personally, my opinion is most performance review goals suck in most organizations because they never get to something measurable that shows you how your work is contributing to the organization.